romansvintitskyy/Covid19-Team-Project/README.md

 | caseCount  | Number | number of active Covid19 cases|
 | updatedAt| DateTime| date when post is last updated (default field)|

+### Networking
+#### List of network requests by screen
+- Home Screen:
+    - N/A

+- State Data:
+  - (Read/GET) Get the data for each state

+- Country Data:
+  - (Read/GET) Get the data for each country